By Miniclip.com

 Feature Gaps vs Competitors

-- Offline play mode (Available in Snake.io)
+- Offline play mode (available in Paper.io but missing here)

 Key Takeaways